OSGeo/OSGeoLive-doc/en/overview/tilemill_overview.rst

 * Data Styling

-  * Style using presets or cutom colors
+  * Style using presets or custom colors
   * Conditional styles

-* Adding tooltips and legends
+* Add tooltips and legends

-* Exporting a map
+* Publish

-  * Image Files
+  * Image Files: .png, .pdf, .svg, MBTiles.
+  * Publish as webpage
-  * Embedding a map on a webpage or CMS (WordPress, Drupal)
+  * Embed map in a webpage or Content Management System (WordPress, Drupal)

 * JavaScript API

 Implemented Standards
 --------------------------------------------------------------------------------

-..
-Writing Tip: List OGC or related standards supported.

 * TileMill does not support OGC standards, like WMS or WFS.
 Rather it adheres to the widespread practices of z/x/y tile schemes used by Google and OSM and is based on the MBTiles and UTFGrid specifications.